Science Strategic Fit For Partners Pipeline Publications Team Newsroom Contact

 Co-Founder & Chief Scientific Officer

 Inventor of NanoKar’s ITAM optimization platform and named inventor on the company’s foundational patent.
-Senior author on the manuscript currently under peer review.
+Senior author on the manuscript currently under revision.
 Professor at the University of Utah Department of Pathology, with 15 years of expertise in immune tolerance, T cell engineering, and CAR-T mechanobiology.
 Ph.D. from Emory University with postdoctoral training at St. Jude Children’s Research Hospital.

 Ross Eldridge